mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Installation:
 Extract the complete package to the /mantis/plugins/ directory.
-After that you should be able to see it on the "Manage plugins" page
+After that you should be able to see it on the "Manage Plugins" page

+Upgrade:
+If you are performing an upgrade of your existing installation of EmailReporting, all you need todo (as long you have not been editing files yourself) is
+1. Delete EmailReporting folder fromthe plugins directory
+2. Extract the complete package to the /mantis/plugins/ directory.

+Support:
-The current version of bug_report_mail support plain text and MIME encoded e-mails via POP3 Mailaccounts with PEAR's Net_POP3 package.
+The current version of bug_report_mail support plain text, html and MIME encoded e-mails via POP3 and IMAP Mailaccounts with PEAR's Net_POP3 and Net_IMAP package.
+Support for Outlook RTF formatted (winmail.dat, ATT0000?.dat , application/ms-tnef, tnef) emails is not fully supported

+Bugnotes:
 bug_report_mail is able to recognize if mail is a reply to an already opened bug and adds the content as a bugnote.

+Mailboxes:
 After installing this plugin, you can add a POP3 server's hostname and authentication data for each of your projects with the Mailbox settings form.

+Mail Reporters:
 There are two ways to receive mail with bug_report_mail:
 The secure (and default) way is to use a standard reporting user (see plugin config page in mantis)